 Start With the Problem, Not the Technology

-The most common mistake firms make when approaching AI automation is leading with the technology rather than the problem.
-"We want to implement an AI solution" or "we want to use LLMs in our process" are not useful briefs.
-They put the cart before the horse and tend to lead to projects that look impressive technically but don't solve anything specific.
+The most common mistake firms make is leading with the technology rather than the problem.
+"We want to implement AI in the firm" or "we want to use LLMs in the practice" are not useful briefs.
+They put the cart before the horse and tend to produce projects that look impressive technically but solve nothing specific.

 The most productive conversations start the other way: here is a task we do repeatedly, here is how long it currently takes and who does it, here is what the output needs to look like.
-That specificity is what allows a consultant to tell you quickly whether automation is technically feasible, what it would cost, and what the realistic time saving would be.
+That specificity is what allows a delivery partner to tell you quickly whether automation is feasible, what it would cost, and what the realistic time saving would be.

 The Information That Actually Matters